Aging Mellow...

 Whether the box analogy itself works for you doesn't matter (IMHO).
 The behavioral and thought patterns such "boxes" could represent, however, might sometimes hinder you unnecessarily and possibly also more than you realize.
 Plus, they can sure trash mellow.

-Something else to consider while we're theorizing: the many, many ways our world benefits when you share your wisdom, good humor, and experience.
+Something else to consider while we're theorizing: the many ways our world benefits when you share your wisdom, good humor, and experience.
 Do you, or the rest of us, actually owe those qualities to the world?
 Who knows, really.
-But think what a gift they can be when applied generously and widely.
+But think what a fine gift they can be when applied generously and widely.

 And as those "gifts" lighten and/or brighten the lives of others in various ways, our own may do so as well—speaking of great double-wins.
 So, perhaps we might go after those wins more often ourselves??
 Jolly Cat and I vote yes, but your own vote is the one that rules for you...although maybe you'll decide to throw in with us.
 Ya think? ;-)